 However, there is evidence that consuming it from our diet may have benefits.

 For instance, recent systematic reviews on carnosine show that the compound has anti-glycating properties.
-In other words, it may reduce the formation of AGES (advanced glycation end products) in the body (29).
+In other words, it may help to reduce the formation of AGES (advanced glycation end products) in the body (29).

-A meta-analysis of randomized controlled trials shows that diets low in AGES improves markers of cardiovascular health (30).
+A meta-analysis of randomized controlled trials recent demonstrated that diets low in AGES improve markers of cardiovascular health (30).